gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 #### Privileges

-At this time we have no specific privileges for this role.
+At this time we have no specific privileges for this role except that you can claim yourself [free Gatsby swag](/contributing/contributor-swag/).
 If you have ideas here please let us know!

 #### Responsibilities